ManoShruthiS/Data-Analytics/README.md

 ## 📘 About the Repository

 - This repository contains **source code examples** from the book.
-- All code has been **reviewed and corrected** based on errors found in the original version.
+- All code has been **reviewed and corrected** to fix errors found in the original version.
-  - ✅ Corrections are **clearly marked** within the code files for transparency.
+  - ✅ Corrections are **clearly marked** within the code files.
-- The repository is structured to help learners **practice and understand** key concepts in Python-based data analysis.
+  - 🛠️ Ideal for **beginners** who want a smoother learning experience.
+- The structure follows the book chapters to help you learn progressively.

 ---

-## 🗃️ Database Resources
+## 🗃️ Included Datasets

-The book references several datasets for analysis.
-These datasets are **not included** in the repository but are available for download as instructed in the book.

-- 📥 Please refer to the book for **download links and setup instructions**.
-- Common formats include `.csv`, `.xlsx`, and `.json`.
+The datasets referenced in the book have been **downloaded and included** in this repository for convenience.

+- 📂 You’ll find them in the `/datasets` folder.
+- 📌 Before running any code, make sure to **import the relevant dataset** as instructed in each script or notebook.

+Common formats:
+- `.csv` — Comma-separated values
+- `.xlsx` — Excel files
+- `.json` — JSON structured data

 ---